mozilla-metrics/grouperfish/docs/rest_api.rst

     curl -XGET /results/mike/themes/myQ?facets=product%3AFirefox%20version%3A5

-The entity type *result* is currently not fully specified.
-There will be variations depending on the algorithm that is actually used.
+**TBD:** The entity type *result* is currently not fully specified.
+There will be variations depending on the transform that is actually used.